reddy0852/low_image_enhancement/README.md

 Where <code>J(x)</code> is output, <code>I(x)</code> is input,<code> t(x) </code>is transmission map, A is atmospheric light and t0 is set to a constant value to avoid dividing by zero.

 ## Usage:
-Currently, the user has to specify the input image and output image path in a main() function.
+Currently, the user has to specify the input image and output image path by selecting from the GUI .
 Next update will use console arguments to specify the image path.
 Feel free to add new things to the code and pull a merge request.

 ## Dependencies
 cv2 numpy Pytorch ski-image